Adrienne, Former Resident

-Adrienne has worked hard at Hopewell to become someone who other residents look to for guidance.
-The farm's restful surroundings and its creatures great and small have brought Adrienne joy and peace.
+Adrienne worked hard at Hopewell to become someone who other residents looked to for guidance.
+The farm's restful surroundings and its creatures great and small brought Adrienne joy and peace.
 Listen to her journey of recovery here.

 Joel, Former Resident

 Joel was a resident at Hopewell for 10 months and during his stay found the people and the farm to be very healing.

 For him, working hard, taking care of the animals and the garden and watching them grow was very rewarding, both physically and mentally.
 Participating in maintaining Hopewell gave him a sense of accomplishment.

 Now he has a new role at Hopewell.
 He works in the maintenance department.
 He loves staying connected with his friends, encouraging residents who need an extra boost and, of course, he enjoys the work.

 Have you ever found yourself at the point of losing control?
 Maybe it happens when you're in the middle of a heated argument with a loved one or when you're cut off in the middle of traffic.
 For that split second, the world seems to stop.

 Losing control is a terrible feeling, especially when you're forced to look back and deal with the damage.
 Fortunately, when most people lose control, it's only for a moment.
 But imagine what it would be like if you lost control for more than that snippet of time.

 What if you lost control for an entire day or a month?
 Imagine what it would be like if you lost control for three years.